 After several weeks of adopting to Bullet Journal, I look around to see if there is an app or service available which digitalizes the Bullet Journal method or not?
 I couldn't find anything.
 Then, I tried to implement it on one of the services that I had tested before.
-So, I decided to give the Workflowy a try since I found it pretty close to the Bullet Journal ideology which is Less think, do more or as Workflowy team says: Make list, no war.
+So, I decided to give the Workflowy a try since I found it pretty close to the Bullet Journal ideology which is Less think, do more or as Workflowy team says: Make lists, not war.

 A short introduction to Bullet Journal

 For the list-makers, the note-takers, the Post-It note pilots, the track-keepers, and the dabbling doodlers.
 Bullet journal is for those who feel there are few platforms as powerful as the blank paper page.
-It’s an analog system for the digital age that will help you organise the present, record the past, and plan for the future. — Bullet Journal
+It’s an analog system for the digital age that will help you organize the present, record the past, and plan for the future. — Bullet Journal

 In the rest of this text, I will describe my workflow in order to make Workflowy as close as possible to Bullet Journal.